Where do I begin?

 Or you might like to print out these quick info cards for abuse survivors:

-They can be printed out, laminated and given to the receptionist, doctor or dentist when you come in for your appointment, or given to the nurse or other health care provider.
-You could also create your own cards using Word or Pages, if you’d like to adapt the text to your particular needs.
+They can be printed out, laminated and given to the receptionist, dentist, or nurse when you come in for your appointment.
+You could also create your own cards and adapt the text to your particular needs.
 If you’d like to laminate them at home, you can buy self-sealing laminating pouches, or use clear packing tape.